mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.1/installing/production/upgrading/index.md

 ### <a name="masters"></a>DC/OS Masters

 Proceed with upgrading every master.
-We want to ensure that only one version is running at a time.
+We want to ensure that only one version of the master services is running at a time.
 Thus we shut down all masters except for one.
-The Mesos and Marathon leader should change to the master node one that kept running.
+This will ensure that the Mesos and Marathon leader are running one the same node with the current version.

 Upgrade all master nodes that are *not* running: